langurmonkey/website-source/content/blog/2024/supercharging-planetary-surfaces.md

     - Red: Elevation.
     - Green: Moisture.
     - Blue (optional): Temperature.

+    In this pass, we can additionally add another render target to create an **emissive map**.
+We'll cover this later.
 2. The second step uses a frame buffer with multiple render targets, gets the biome map generated in step 1 as input, together with some parameters like the [look-up table](/blog/2021/procedural-planetary-surfaces/#colors), and outputs the diffuse, specular, normal and emissive maps.
 Those are then used to texture the object.

 An example using simplex noise is shown below.
 Note the biome map only has the red and green channels active (for elevation and moisture) in this example.

 {{< fig src1="/img/2024/07/planet-maps-s.jxl" type1="image/jxl" src2="/img/2024/07/planet-maps-s.avif" type2="image/avif" src="/img/2024/07/planet-maps-s.jpg" class="fig-center" width="100%" title="Generated maps for a random planet.
 From left to right and top to bottom: biome (elevation and moisture) map, diffuse textrue, specular texture and normal texture." loading="lazy" >}}

-Note that the normal texture is only generated if needed, which is when 'elevation representation' is set to 'none' in the Gaia Sky settings.
+**Normal map** -- Note that the normal texture is only generated if needed, which is when 'elevation representation' is set to 'none' in the Gaia Sky settings.
 If elevation representation is set to either tessellation or vertex displacement, the normals are computed from the orientation of the surface itself, and the normal map is redundant.

-Additionally, we may choose to create an emissive texture using a combination of simplex and white noise.
+**Emissive map** -- Additionally, we may choose to create an emissive map in an additional render target in the biome buffer using a combination of the base noise and white noise.
 This is used to add 'civilization' to planets by means of lights that are visible during the night, on the dark side.
+When the emissive map is active, the surface generation step (step 2) renders the regions with lights with black and gray colors, simulating cities or artificial structures.

 The maps above correspond to the following planet: